juju4/incident-response-docs/docs/after/post_mortem_process.md

 * Postmortem group on internal social system
 * Postmortem reading clubs
 * Wheel of misfortune exercise based on post-mortem
+* Security issues and recommendations should be passed to GRC team and included in organization risks register.

 ## Examples
 Here are some examples of postmortems from other companies as a reference,